player-unknown-00/player-unknown-00.github.io/_posts/2025-02-03-thm-gatekeeper.md

 - Background session

-- Now use the post exploit
+- Now use the post exploit:

 ```bash
 use post/multi/gather/firefox_creds